01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 01 – President Kennedy establishes the Peace Corps for young Americans to serve overseas.

-09 – Dalai Lama appeals to UN to restore Tibetan independence.
+09 – Dalai Lama appeals to the UN to restore Tibetan independence.

 09 – A rocket containing a dog is successfully launched by the USSR and lands safely.